Aweymouth13/Scientfic-Python/nbody_project/readme.md

     - [write_csv](#write_csv)

 ## Description
-This Python script simulates the motion of `n` celestial bodies interacting under gravity.
-The script makes use of the Astropy library to obtain physical constants and Matplotlib for visualization.
-Data about the celestial bodies' states are also saved in a CSV file.
+This project simulates the motion of `n` celestial bodies interacting via gravity.
+We use Astropy to obtain physical constants, and Matplotlib for visulization.
+It saves each state of each frame to a csv file.
+We will further utilize a notebook style of python for data analysis.

 ## Dependencies
 - `numpy`